Skip to content Skip to footer

 Bollywood vs Cricket: Who Actually Sells?

+Not all celebrity endorsements are created equal.
 According to ESP Properties’ Sporting Nation Report and Duff & Phelps brand valuation data, cricket endorsers consistently outperform Bollywood actors on purchase intent metrics by 15-25%.
 The reason isn’t complicated: authenticity of association.
+When MS Dhoni endorses a fitness brand, there’s a logical connection.
+When he endorses cement, the connection is… he exists and is famous.
+Consumers can smell the gap.

-But here’s the real kicker.
-The most effective category of celebrity endorsement in India isn’t Bollywood or cricket.
+But the most effective category isn’t Bollywood or cricket.
 It’s regional celebrities.
-Tamil, Telugu, Kannada, Bengali, and Marathi stars command a fraction of the national celebrity fee (₹2-10 crore vs ₹50-175 crore) and deliver significantly higher engagement in their markets because the audience perceives them as “one of us” rather than “someone selling to us.”
+Tamil, Telugu, Kannada, Bengali, and Marathi stars command a fraction of the national celebrity fee (₹2-10 crore vs ₹50-175 crore) and deliver significantly higher engagement because the audience perceives them as “one of us” rather than “someone selling to us.”
+The economics of regional celebrity endorsement are roughly 5-8x more efficient than national campaigns on a cost-per-engaged-consumer basis.
+But good luck getting that past a board that wants Virat Kohli’s face on the billboard.

 Case Studies: The Endorsements That Flopped